dotnet/dotNext/docs/features/cluster/raft.md

 Raft implementation provided by .NEXT library contains some extensions of the original algorithm.
 For instance, _Standby_ extra state is added in addition to _Follower_, _Candidate_, and _Leader_ states.
 All those extensions are grouped into interfaces that can be found in [separated namespace](xref:DotNext.Net.Cluster.Consensus.Raft.Extensions).

 ## Automatic failure detection
-Automatic Failure Detection is another extension to original Raft algorithm that allows cluster leader to detect unresponsive followers and remove those from the cluster configuration.
-This behavior allows to detect and tolerate permanent failures of a particular cluster node and remove it from the majority calculation to remain cluster available for writes.
+Automatic Failure Detection is another extension to the original Raft algorithm that allows cluster leader to detect unresponsive followers and remove those from the cluster configuration.
+This behavior detects and tolerates permanent failures of a particular cluster node and removes it from the majority calculation to remain cluster available for writes.
 For instance, we have 7 nodes in the cluster.
 The cluster remains available if at least 4 nodes are alive.
 With failure detector, we can remove 3 faulty nodes and reconfigure the cluster dynamically to indicate that the cluster has 4 nodes only.
 In that case, the cluster remains available even with 3 nodes.

 However, the current implementation needs to inform the rest of the cluster about faulty node.
 In other words, the cluster must be available for writes.
 If 4 of 7 nodes are detected as faulty in the same time, it is not possible to reconfigure the cluster because there is no majority to keep the leader working as expected.